+Class: Date(s): Location:

+Instructor(s):

+Instructions:

-Class: Date(s): Location: Instructor(s): Instructions: Please take a moment and rate the class you atte ended by completing the e form below.
-The highest possible rating for each category is 10 and the lowest is 1.
-We wou your response in the space provided.
-If you need l more room please use e the space provided on the back page of this form.
-1. Organization of Class/Subject Greeting?
+Please take a moment and rate the class you atte ended by completing the form below.
+The highest possible rating for

+each category is 10 and the lowest is 1.
+We wou

+your response in the space provided.
+If you need I more room please use the space provided on the back page of this

+form.

+1. Organization of Class/Subject

+Greeting?
 Review of previous lesson?
-Well plan ned presentation?
+Well plant ned

+presentation?
 Stated Objective?
+Summary? neu

-Summary?
-Tou .
-2. Instructor Knowledge Adequately prepared?
+2. Instructor Knowledge

+Adequately prepared?
 Knew topic matter?
+Followed

-Followed lesson plan?
-Met Purpose/Objectives of the class 5?
-3. Teaching Techniques Application of teaching methodologies?
-Variety of aids?
+lesson plan?
+Met Purpose/Objectives of the class s?

+3. Teaching Techniques

+Application of teaching methodologies?
+Variety of Visual

+aids?
 Eye Contact?
 Handout materials?

-Visual 4.
-Classroom Management Stayed on task?
-Kept classroom discussions to the point?
+4. Classroom Management

+Stayed on task?
+Kept classroom discussions to the •

 Instructor was fair and friendly, yet in control?
+Man nagea

+time?

-Man • time?
-5. Ability to Motivate Enthusiastic?
+5. Ability to Motivate

+Enthusiastic?
 Appropriate use of humor?
+Maintain

-Maintain ed interest of the students?
-Kept students invol ved?
-6. Speech Spoke clearly and distinctly?
+interest of the students?
+Kept students invol vea?

+6. Speech

+Spoke clearly and distinctly?
 Inflection?
 Projection?

 Grammar?
 Communicates well?

+7. Professionalism

-7. Professionalism Demeanor or Conduct?
+Demeanor or Conduct?
 Appearance?
+Classroom

-Classroom presence?
+presence?
 Body language?
 Posture?

-8. Classroom Participation Student's participation was encouraged?
+8. Classroom Participation 10

+Student's participation was encouraged?
 Response Questions?
+Perceptive and supportive of students r

+and ideas? leeus

-Perceptive and supportive of students r neeas and ideas?
-9. Lessons Taught on Appropriate Level Was the lesson over the heads of the students?
-Did 1 the lesson insult the intelligence of the students? i ine 10.
-Overall Comments or Concerns Did students grasp the material?
-Can you apply the Knowledge/skills taught?
+9. Lessons Taught on Appropriate Level

+Was the lesson over the heads of the students?
+Did l the

+lesson insult the intelligence of the students? i tiic

+10. Overall Comments or Concerns

+Did students grasp the material?
+Can you apply the

+Knowledge/skills taught?
 Suggestions to improve?

-11. Comments or suggestions to improve to this course.
-Please us e the back page of this form for additional comments.
+11. Comments or suggestions to improve this course Please use the hack page of this form for additional comments

+The Comments of Suggestions to improve ino oourser reaseuse are back page of this form for additional comments.

+· ·